DUCovidTools/gncr-portal/README.md

    * IBM Cloud Kubernetes Service CLI plug-in
  * You have (or someone in the team has) created a Kubernetes cluster in IBM cloud.
  * You have (or someone in the team has) created an App ID instance in IBM cloud (if using).
+ * You have cloned this repository and have a terminal/Powershell/shell open, cd'd to the top-level directory.

 ### Connect to the cluster